ENux-Distro/ENux/README.md

  - Fixed some minor bugs from **Calamares**, **enuxfetch** and **config.jsonc** for **enuxfetch**
  - Using zstd compression instead of xz for faster boot speeds

+### ENux 5.0.1
+  - Introducing the ENux Package Manager, a nice tool that uses "pmm" as for the backend
+  - Improved the visuals on the terminal

 ---

 ## Hardware Requirements